PayThePizzo/Data-Structures-and-Algorithms/7 - Dynamic Programming/0 - DYNAMIC PROGRAMMING.md

 In this common case, the running time of dynamic programming is linear in the number of vertices and edges.

 ---

+## To sum up
+We apply dynamic programming when
+* It is an optimization problem
+* The solution can be written as an optimal solution of sub-problems
+* The sub-problem are repeated

+---